rlabraham/blue-harvest/README.md

 # The Blue Harvest Project

-## Getting Started
+## Running the Project
-1. In your project root directory run `docker-compose up -d`
+1. In your project's root directory run `docker-compose up -d`

-## Stopping the project
+## Stopping the Project
-1. In your project root directory run `docker-compose down`
+1. In your project's root directory run `docker-compose down`